-class gapic.schema.wrappers.PythonType(python_type: type)

-Wrapper class for Python types.
+class gapic.schema.wrappers.PythonType (meta: gapic.schema.metadata.Metadata) Wrapper class for Python types.

 This exists for interface consistency, so that methods like Field.type() can return an object and the caller can be confident that a name property will be present.